Early South Carolina Newspaper Database

 The numbers in parentheses, following the ship names, indicate the number of times the vessel is mentioned in the ESCN Database.

-Early South Carolina Newspapers Database is strange beast.
-It is a database of entries from eight 18th century Charleston newspapers.
-The database will direct you to mentions of individuals, ships, slave references, advertisements, and organizations in specific issues of these eight different Charleston newspapers.
-In that sense, it's incredibly valuable.
+Early South Carolina Newspapers Database is/was strange beast.
+It was a database of entries from eight 18th century Charleston newspapers, and was based on a print version of the same data.
+The database could direct you to mentions of individuals, ships, slave references, advertisements, and organizations in specific issues of these eight different Charleston newspapers.
+Unfortunately, however, when its creator died in November 2010, the electronic database died with him.